 On this dayJun 19, 1865

-Reconstruction's hopeful promise proved to be short-lived, dangerous, and deadly.
-As EJI's newly released report on Reconstruction in America documents, at least 2,000 African Americans were victims of racial terror lynchings during this 12-year period.
-In response to Reconstruction era policies, racial violence and discriminatory political movements committed to re-establishing white supremacy emerged to ensure that emancipation would not mean political participation, social equality, or economic independence for Black people.
-White Southerners responded to losing the Civil War with increased violence against African Americans across the South that reached epidemic proportions in the summer of 1865 and persisted through the first half of the 20th century.
+Though Reconstruction began with promise and marked achievements, the era proved to be short-lived, dangerous, and deadly.
+As documented in EJI's report, Reconstruction in America, at least 2,000 African Americans were victims of racial terror lynching during the 12-year period from 1865-1876.
+As Reconstruction-era policies enforced Black Americans’ new rights of citizenship and protections from enslavement, white Americans formed counter-movements that sought to restore white supremacy using racial violence and political discrimination.
+Intent on terrorizing Black communities into submission and fear, white mobs were determined to ensure that emancipation would not bring Black people political participation, social equality, or economic independence.
+Faced with defeat in the Civil War and upheaval of the oppressive racial hierarchy, white Southerners waged a campaign of violence targeting African Americans across the South that reached epidemic proportions in the summer of 1865 and continued largely unchecked throughout the first half of the 20th century.

-In 1877, the U.S. government abandoned its promise to protect newly emancipated Black people after enslavement and withdrew federal troops from the South.
-This decision marked the end of Reconstruction and multiracial democracy, and it left Black men, women, and children vulnerable to a century of racial terror.
-From 1877 to 1950, at least 4,400 African Americans were killed by racial terror lynchings.
-During this era, the nation's legal system turned a blind eye and allowed white Americans to kill with impunity.
+In 1877, just 12 years after the abolition of American chattel slavery and as part of a political compromise, the U.S. government abandoned its promise to protect newly emancipated Black people and withdrew federal troops from the South.
+This decision marked the end of Reconstruction and the brief period of multiracial democracy it had represented.
+Instead, Black men, women, and children were left vulnerable to racial terror and disenfranchisement that would last for generations.
+From 1877 to 1950, at least 4,400 African Americans were victims of racial terror lynchings while the nation's legal system turned a blind eye, allowing white lynch mobs to kill with impunity.

-Today, more than 150 years after the enactment of the 13th Amendment, very little has been done to address the legacy of slavery and its meaning in contemporary life---despite the fact that the enslavement of Black people created wealth, opportunity, and prosperity for millions of white Americans and gave birth to the American economy.
-Slavery in America traumatized and devastated millions of people.
-It created false narratives about racial difference that still persist today.
-These narratives and the ideology of white supremacy lasted well beyond slavery and fueled decades of racial terror, segregation, mass incarceration, and racial hierarchy.
+Today, more than 150 years after the enactment of the 13th Amendment, very little has been done to address the legacy of slavery and its continued legacies visible in contemporary inequality and injustice.
+Though the enslavement of Black people created wealth, opportunity, and prosperity for millions of white Americans and gave birth to the American economy, its impact is largely obscured and ignored.
+Slavery in America traumatized and devastated millions of people and created false narratives of racial difference that still persist today.
+These narratives, including the ideology of white supremacy, lasted well beyond slavery and fueled decades of racial terror, segregation, mass incarceration, and inequality.